nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 a `EventStream` whose event values are very different than those of the original `EventStream`.
 This is similar to how you can transform collections: `List(1,2,3).map(_ * 10).filter(_ < 25)`.
-Consumers of the resulting `EventStream` don't need to care about how it relates to the original `EventStream`.
-Whenever the original `EventStream` fires an event, the transformed `EventStream`s may fire their own events that are based on the original's event, according to the transformation.
+Consumers of the resulting `EventStream` don’t need to care about how it relates to the original `EventStream`.
+Whenever the original `EventStream` fires an event, the transformed `EventStream`s may fire their own events that are based on the original’s event, according to the transformation.
 The way this works behind the scenes is that a listener function is added to the "parent" `EventStream` that simply fires the correct event(s) from the "child" `EventStream`.

 ### Finer-grained lifetime control: `takeWhile`

-What if you need finer-grained control over your function's lifetime than that afforded by `Observing`?
+What if you need finer-grained control over your function’s lifetime than that afforded by `Observing`?

 Well, recalling the collections analogy, what do you if you want